dallenmidd/IxPopDyMod/data-raw/ogden2005/README.md

 Replicating the Ogden et al. (2005) model
 ================

-This page describes how we replicating the [Ogden et al. (2005)](https://doi.org/10.1016/j.ijpara.2004.12.013) *Ixodes scapularis* population dynamics model in our package framework.
+This page describes how we replicate the [Ogden et al. (2005)](https://doi.org/10.1016/j.ijpara.2004.12.013) *Ixodes scapularis* population dynamics model in our package framework.
 The Ogden et al. (2005) model is included in the package with the